Gronis/OpenEcs/README.md

 entity.add<Health>(10);// <- Assert failure, component already added
 ```

 To reduce boilerplate code, the constructor is optional.
-If nothing is done with it, just define data members:
+If setting variables is then only thing that happens in the constructor, leave it be.

 ```cpp
 struct Health{